Single Enforcement Body and Enforcement Powers

 The removal of the compensation cap for unfair dismissal is in the ERA 2025.
 The Government Factsheet and the updated timeline indicated this measure will take effect on 1 January 2027.

 The increase to the maximum protective award if an employer is found to not have properly followed the collective redundancy process is also in the ERA 2025.
-This change will take effect on 6 April 2026 (see Fire and Rehire and Redundancy Collective Consultation).
+This change took effect on 6 April 2026 (see Fire and Rehire and Redundancy Collective Consultation).

 Sources

-Consultation on 21 October 2024, Response to this consultation on 4 March 2025, Fact sheet on the Fair Work Agency, Call for evidence 7 April 2025, Government Guidance for Businesses on the Fair Work Agency , Timeline for Implementing the Plan to Make Work Pay.
+Consultation on 21 October 2024, Response to this consultation on 4 March 2025, Fact sheet on the Fair Work Agency, Call for evidence 7 April 2025, Government Guidance for Businesses on the Fair Work Agency , Timeline for Implementing the Plan to Make Work Pay, Code of Practice on Fair Work Agency Labour Market Enforcement Undertakings and Orders, Strategic Steer to the Fair Work Agency for the Transitional Year of Operation.